^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Pulmonologists attribute pneumonitis to interstitial lung diseases, a distinctive feature of which is damage to the tissues that support the intralobular air exchange part of the lungs and form its most important structures - the alveoli.
+Pulmonologists classify pneumonitis as an interstitial lung disease, the distinctive feature of which is damage to the tissues that support the intralobular air exchange part of the lungs and form its most important structures – the alveoli.

 Epidemiology

-The real statistics of pneumonitis are unknown.
-According to some reports, the prevalence of idiopathic interstitial pneumonia (which is defined by many as idiopathic pneumonitis) per 100 thousand of the population of the European continent and North America is estimated at 7-50 cases with a tendency to constantly increase.
-[1]
+The actual statistics of pneumonitis are unknown.
+According to some data, the prevalence of idiopathic interstitial pneumonia (which many define as idiopathic pneumonitis) per 100 thousand people in the European continent and North America is estimated at 7-50 cases with a tendency to constant growth. [ 1 ]

-Up to 10% of SLE patients suffer from acute lupus pneumonitis.
-And radiation or radiation pneumonitis after radiation therapy for advanced lung cancer occurs in three out of ten patients.
-[2]
+Acute lupus pneumonitis affects up to 10% of patients with SLE.
+And radiation pneumonitis after radiation therapy for advanced lung cancer is observed in three out of ten patients. [ 2 ]

-According to WHO, pneumonitis is one of the three leading causes of death in the elderly from respiratory failure.
-[3]
+According to the WHO, pneumonitis is one of the top three causes of death in older people due to respiratory failure. [ 3 ]

 Causes pneumonitis

-Due to the lack of terminological unambiguity, some doctors continue to interpret the name "pneumonitis" as a general designation of inflammatory processes in the lungs, but one should immediately clarify what is the difference between pneumonitis and pneumonia.
-First of all, these are etiological differences: if inflammation in pneumonia is caused by an infection - bacterial, viral or fungal, then in pneumonitis the causes are not associated with these infections, and the inflammation is immunologically mediated.
-Thus, viral pneumonitis as a diagnosis contradicts the pathogenetic essence of the disease identified by researchers, and publications on pneumonitis arising from infection by viruses (RSV, Varicella Zoster, HSV or Cytomegalovirus) refer to the 70-90s of the last century.
+Due to the lack of terminological clarity, some doctors continue to interpret the name "pneumonitis" as a general designation of inflammatory processes in the lungs, but it should be immediately explained what the difference is between pneumonitis and pneumonia.
+First of all, these are etiological differences: if inflammation in pneumonia is caused by an infection - bacterial, viral or fungal, then the causes of pneumonitis are not associated with these infections, and the inflammation is immunologically mediated.
+Thus, viral pneumonitis as a diagnosis contradicts the pathogenetic essence of the disease identified by researchers, and publications on pneumonitis caused by viruses (RSV, Varicella Zoster, HSV or Cytomegalovirus) date back to the 70-90s of the last century.

-It is also necessary to take into account the features of alteration of the lung tissue: inflammation in cases of pneumonia has an exudative character with infiltration of the parenchyma, and pneumonitis is characterized by fibrous changes in the tissues of the alveolar and intralobular interstitium.
+It is also necessary to take into account the peculiarities of alteration of lung tissue: inflammation in cases of pneumonia has an exudative character with infiltration of the parenchyma, and pneumonitis is characterized by fibrous changes in the tissues of the alveolar and intralobular interstitium.

-Depending on the etiology, there are types or types of this pulmonary disease, including pneumonitis in children, which develop for the same reasons.
+Depending on the etiology, there are different types or kinds of this lung disease, including pneumonitis in children, which develops for the same reasons.

-Inflammation of the interstitium caused by the immune response to long-term inhaled substances in the air (aeroallergens) is defined as hypersensitive pneumonitis or hypersensitive pneumonitis; a simpler definition is allergic pneumonitis, which is often called exogenous allergic alveolitis .
-Dust containing animal or plant proteins (inhaled during agricultural and other work) can be triggers of the immune response leading to damage to the pulmonary interstitium.
-This type includes the so-called "bird lover's lung" - the result of an immune response to the proteins of bird feathers and their dry droppings.
-[4]
+Inflammation of the interstitium caused by an immune response to long-term inhaled airborne substances (aeroallergens) is defined as hypersensitivity pneumonitis or hypersensitivity pneumonitis; a simpler definition is allergic pneumonitis, which is often called exogenous allergic alveolitis.
+Triggers for the immune reaction leading to damage to the pulmonary interstitium may be dust containing animal or plant proteins (inhaled during agricultural and other work).
+This type includes the so-called "bird fancier's lung" - the result of an immune reaction to proteins in bird feathers and their dry droppings. [ 4 ]

-If serologic testing of peripheral blood reveals an increased level of eosinophils involved in the hypersensitivity reaction , specialists may determine eosinophilic pneumonitis (also called Loeffler's syndrome or acute eosinophilic pneumonia ) or hypersensitivity reactive pneumonitis.
-When low molecular weight chemicals present in the air - gaseous or in the form of aqueous dispersions - are inhaled, chemical pneumonitis is diagnosed.
-And with lesions of the lungs caused by inhalation of toxic substances , toxic pneumonitis can develop.
-[5]
+If serologic testing of peripheral blood reveals elevated levels of eosinophils involved in hypersensitivity reactions, specialists may diagnose eosinophilic pneumonitis (also called Löffler syndrome or acute eosinophilic pneumonia ) or hypersensitivity reactive pneumonitis.
+When low-molecular-weight chemicals present in the air are inhaled, either as gases or as aqueous dispersions, chemical pneumonitis is diagnosed.
+And when lung damage is caused by inhaling toxic substances, toxic pneumonitis may develop. [ 5 ]

-What is drug pneumonitis, in more detail in the publication - Drug lesions of the lungs .
-For example, pneumonitis is one of the side effects of anticancer drugs such as Azathioprine, Nivolumab, Cyclophosphamide, Tocilizumab, Procarbazine, etc. In addition, foreign experts isolate immune pneumonitis, a side effect of cancer immunotherapy using the so-called immune checkpoint inhibitors: drugs Ipilimumab and Tremelimumab.
+What is drug-induced pneumonitis, more details in the publication - Drug-induced lung lesions.
+For example, pneumonitis is one of the side effects of such antitumor drugs as Azathioprine, Nivolumab, Cyclophosphamide, Tocilizumab, Procarbazine, etc. In addition, foreign specialists highlight immune pneumonitis - a side effect of cancer immunotherapy using so-called immune checkpoint inhibitors: drugs Ipilimumab and Tremelimumab.

-Separately, aspiration pneumonitis is isolated, provoked by the ingress of stomach contents into the lower respiratory tract (Mendelssohn's syndrome or acid-aspiration pneumonitis caused by food, which often accompanies myasthenia gravis of the pharynx), as well as arising after nasogastric intubation or during general anesthesia that causes vomiting.
-[6]
+Aspiration pneumonitis, caused by the contents of the stomach entering the lower respiratory tract (Mendelson's syndrome or acid-aspiration pneumonitis caused by food, which often accompanies myasthenia gravis), is singled out separately, as well as that which occurs after nasogastric intubation or under general anesthesia, which causes vomiting. [ 6 ]

-Obstructive pneumonitis is most commonly associated with obstruction of the airways by a tumor, for example, in patients with squamous cell lung cancer.
+Obstructive pneumonitis is most often associated with airway obstruction by a tumor, such as in patients with squamous cell lung cancer.

-Due to the effect of ionizing radiation on the lungs - with radiation therapy of malignant neoplasms in the mediastinal region - there is radiation pneumonitis; other definitions are post-radiation or radiation pneumonitis.
+As a result of exposure to ionizing radiation on the lungs - during radiation therapy of malignant neoplasms in the mediastinal region - radiation pneumonitis occurs; other definitions are post-radiation or radiation pneumonitis.

-Desquamative or destructive pneumonitis - with a violation of the structure of the interstitium - can have any etiology, including long-term smoking.
-[7]
+Desquamative or destructive pneumonitis – with disruption of the interstitial structure – can have any etiology, including long-term smoking. [ 7 ]

-Patients with autoimmune diseases have nonspecific pneumonitis.
-So, with a diffuse autoimmune disease of connective tissue - systemic lupus erythematosus - in almost half of the cases, acute or chronic lupus pneumonitis or lupus pneumonitis is observed.
-[8]
+In patients with autoimmune diseases, non-specific pneumonitis is observed.
+Thus, in diffuse autoimmune disease of connective tissue – systemic lupus erythematosus – acute or chronic lupus pneumonitis or lupus pneumonitis is observed in almost half of the cases. [ 8 ]

-Such a complication of the terminal stage of progressive kidney failure, such as uremic pneumonitis, is associated with diffuse violations of the permeability of alveolocapillary membranes, as well as interstitial and intraalveolar edema against the background of a decrease in blood coagulation factors due to the high content of metabolic products of amino acids and proteins - urea nitrogen.
+Such a complication of the terminal stage of progressive renal failure as uremic pneumonitis is associated with diffuse disturbances in the permeability of alveolar capillary membranes, as well as interstitial and intraalveolar edema against the background of a decrease in blood clotting factors due to the high content of amino acid and protein metabolic products in it - urea nitrogen.

-Quite often, the causes of pneumonitis cannot be clarified, and then idiopathic pneumonitis is diagnosed, which can be called idiopathic fibrosing alveolitis .
+Quite often, the causes of pneumonitis cannot be determined, and then idiopathic pneumonitis is diagnosed, which may be called idiopathic fibrosing alveolitis.

 Risk factors